Mannington Hall

 Mannington Hall is a moated medieval country house in the civil parish of Itteringham near the village of the same name and is in the English county of Norfolk within the United Kingdom.
 The first manor house built on this site was constructed in the 15th century.
-Having been owned by the Walpole family since the 18th century, it is now the seat of Jonathan Walpole, 11th Baron Walpole.
+Having been owned by the Walpole family since the 18th century, since 2025 it is owned by the Ellis family.

 The house is only open to the public by appointment.
-The Gardens however are open in the summer on Wednesdays, Thursdays, Fridays and Sundays.
+The gardens however are open in the summer on Wednesdays, Thursdays, Fridays and Sundays.

 Etymology

 The name Mannington devolved from the Anglo-Saxon language and has the meaning of the enclosure (tun or ton) owned by the people (ing or ingus) of Manna’s.